-a.
-If it is the intent and/or requirement of a member agency or Member Agent, on behalf of the member agency, to include a disclaimer on a document that contains CCGISC custodial data, the document disclaimer found in Appendix K shall be used.
-It is suggested viewers of a web-based map or application that contains custodial data published by a member agency or Member Agent on behalf of a member agency, first view and acknowledge the map application disclaimer found in Appendix K.
+- a.
+CCGISC members may place CCGISC custodial data on their website for the purpose of public viewing and printing only.
+CCGISC members may not place any CCGISC custodial data on their website in a way which would allow the raw data to be downloaded.
+CCGISC members may not publish CCGISC custodial or repository from the CCGISC servers in a manner which would allow the service to be directly consumed outside of the member organization. - b.
+If it is the intent and/or requirement of a member agency to include a disclaimer on a document that contains CCGISC custodial data, the member organization shall use the document disclaimer found in Appendix K. It is suggested viewers of a web service published by a member agency that contains custodial data, first view and acknowledge the map application disclaimer found in Appendix K.